sanjsingh07/Domi-chain/docs/src/implemented-proposals/snapshot-verification.md

 The resulting value can be verified by a validator to be the result of xoring all current account states together.

-A snapshot must be purged of zerotockaccounts before creation and during verify since the zerotockaccounts do not affect the hash value but may cause a validator bank to read that an account is not present when it really should be.
+A snapshot must be purged of zero lamport accounts before creation and during verify since the zero lamport accounts do not affect the hash value but may cause a validator bank to read that an account is not present when it really should be.

 An attack on the xor state could be made to influence its value: